 Consult your doctor regarding appropriate vaccinations before coming to Kenya.
 The main concern is malaria (which doesn’t have a vaccination).
 It is advisable to take antimalarials and other precautions include covering up at dusk, and using mosquito repellent (those containing DEET are most effective).
 Malaria risk is greatest in the peaks of the rainy seasons – April to May and October to November.

-All wild animals should be respected, as their behavior is unpredictable and in some instances, dangerous.
+All wild animals respected, as their behavior is unpredictable and in some instances, dangerous.
 Keep in mind that actual incidents are very rare, so don’t be paranoid.
 Instead, behave sensibly and always listen to the instructions given by your guide.